 Without surplus financial resources, risk can increase.
 You lack the room for error to make a bad acquisition or launch a nice-to-have marketing campaign or product.
 That surplus is only possible when revenue is stable, and stable revenue is only possible when customers are satisfied and top-performing talent is retained.
 That’s why you need to make sure both customers and your employees are happy.
 Here’s how:

 Also, be sure your reps have everything they need to succeed in their day-to-day work by setting up enablement programs with the right onboarding, coaching, training tools, and resources.
-Studies show that if you give them everything they need to sell more, faster from the get-go, they’re more likely to stick around.
-Dini Mehta, chief revenue officer at Lattice, believes these tactics are even more important when the going gets tough.
-“During times of uncertainty, it’s natural to lean into fear-based management,” she said.
-“Instead, use anonymous employee engagement surveys to understand what your team needs, and validate your next steps with data.”
+Studies show that if you give them everything they need to sell more, faster from the get-go, they’re more likely to stay.

 For your customers: First and foremost, train your reps to engage customers beyond the sale.
-Give them ownership over the customer relationship so they track progress both up to the sale and after the deal is inked — ensuring service, billing, and all other team interactions are exceptional.
+Give them ownership over the customer relationship so they track progress both up to the sale and after the deal is completed — ensuring service, billing, and all other team interactions are exceptional.
 Encourage regular check-in calls or communication, even if the customer doesn’t reach out with an ask.
-This makes them feel valued, which encourages loyalty.
+This makes them feel valued, which encourages loyalty and creates lasting relationships.